silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 ## Interacting with versioned DataObjects

-This section deals with specialised oeprations that can be perform on versioned DataObjects.
+This section deals with specialised oeprations that can be performed on versioned DataObjects.

 ### Reading latest versions by stage